therapeutic communities collection

 Coordinators: Harry Wexler, PhD; Claire D. Clark, PhD, MPH; Sarah Dorpinghaus, MLIS

-Contact Sarah Dorpinghaus (firstname.lastname@example.org) for information about accessing the collection.
+Contact Sarah Dorpinghaus (email@example.com) for information about donating to or accessing the collection.

 The therapeutic community (TC) is a model of addiction treatment that emerged in the United States in the 1960s and 1970s.
 From the 1930s until the 1960s, addiction treatment was extremely limited; the two most prominent centers were housed in federal penitentiaries managed by the US Public Health Service in Lexington, KY and Fort Worth, TX.
 When the nation shifted from centralized to community-based treatment in the late 1960s and early 1970s, TC leaders played an instrumental role as treatment advocates and researchers.
 TCs helped lay the groundwork for the nation’s modern system of addiction treatment.